royal231288/github-actions-hello-world/README.md

-# GitHub Actions - EC2 Connectivity Check
+# GitHub Actions - EC2 Management Workflows

-This repository demonstrates how to use GitHub Actions to automatically check connectivity to an AWS EC2 instance and extract metadata information on every push to the main branch.
+This repository demonstrates how to use GitHub Actions to manage and monitor AWS EC2 instances with two automated workflows.

 ## 🎯 What This Does

-The workflow automatically:
+This project includes two workflows:

+### Workflow 1: EC2 Connectivity Check (Automatic)
+Runs automatically on every push to main branch:
-- ✅ Tests SSH connectivity to your EC2 instance
+- Tests SSH connectivity to your EC2 instance
-- 🔐 Securely connects using SSH key authentication
+- Securely connects using SSH key authentication
-- 📊 Extracts and displays EC2 metadata including:
+- Extracts and displays EC2 metadata including:
   - Public IP address
   - Private IP address
   - Hostname